counsyl/hgvs/README.md

 sharing of genetic variation in the human population.
 As part of facilitating variant sharing, the society has produced a series of recommendations for how to name and refer to variants within research publications and clinical settings.
-A compilation of these recommendations are available on their [website](http://www.hgvs.org/mutnomen/recs.html).
+A compilation of these recommendations is available on their [website](http://www.hgvs.org/mutnomen/recs.html).

-This library provides a simple to use Python API for parsing, formatting, and normalizing HGVS names.
+This library provides a simple Python API for parsing, formatting, and normalizing HGVS names.
 Surprisingly, there are many non-trivial steps necessary in handling HGVS names and therefore there is a need for well tested libraries that encapsulate these steps.

 ## HGVS name example

-In most next-gen sequencing applications, variants are first discovered and described in terms of their genomic coordinates such as chromosome 7, position 117,199,563 with reference allele `G` and alternative allele `T`.
+In most next-generation sequencing applications, variants are first discovered and described in terms of their genomic coordinates such as chromosome 7, position 117,199,563 with reference allele `G` and alternative allele `T`.
 According to the HGVS standard, we can